nly8292/Mixed_Samples_Synthesis/README.md

 ## Usage
 ### Pre-trained Models
-The pre-trained weights of VGG16 for synthesizing images can be downloaded with this [link].
+The pre-trained weights of VGG16 trained on ImageNet for synthesizing images can be downloaded with this [link](https://drive.google.com/drive/folders/1Wcb0Plj3iD21JYDAzOrhvQTM_kZAFpte?usp=sharing).
 The weights need to be stored in `Synthesis/`.

 ### Dataset Directory Setup
 The desired dataset has to be structured where the images of each class is the sub-folder within the main dataset folder e.g., `<data_root_dir\classA\>', `<data_root_dir\classB\>', etc...
 For the synthesizing constraints images, the segmentation masks have also to be structured in the similar way.